 The mission of the Pennsylvania Philharmonic is to introduce young minds to quality classical music and bring an enriching musical experience to communities around the state.
 The Philharmonic’s approach is unique among professional orchestras.
 They believe music education and the arts are fundamentally important and beneficial to the lives of all people and use the symphony concert experience as a catalyst for academic advancement, creativity, joy, and personal growth.

-Life in Exposition of Water will be performed July 13th at the Hill School in Pottstown, PA.
+Life in Exposition of Water premiered July 13th at the Hill School in Pottstown, PA.
 Additionally, the Philharmonic will include Water as part of their 2023-2024 educational outreach to children in schools throughout the area.
 In all, the anticipated reach of Water will be nearly 16,000 people including 15,000 students and 1,000 performance attendees.

 On an implicit level, Water reminds us that humans have not mastered the power of water.
 The forces of a symphony orchestra are perfect because the orchestra has the range of expression to convey both vulnerability and awe, just as we experience extremes of flood and drought in the music.
 The history of civilization is the history of our attempts to domesticate water, and this piece takes several opportunities to celebrate the works of man (aqueducts, dams, irrigation, waterworks) that have given us better, longer lives.